TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 THE WORLD OF STARWOOD:

 This Privacy Statement applies to all of the hotel brands managed or licensed by Starwood Hotels &.
-Resorts Worldwide, Inc. and its affiliates, including the Starwood Preferred Guest program (the “Starwood Group”).
+Resorts Worldwide, LLC. and its affiliates as a subsidiary of Marriott International, Inc., including the Starwood Preferred Guest program (the “Starwood Group”).
 To learn more about the world of Starwood, please click here